Classes are in session and offices are open.

 Closing of Campus Buildings or Offices

 SUNY New Paltz’s president is authorized to suspend campus activities, but can give non-teaching professional staff or classified civil service personnel time off without charge to leave credits only in very limited circumstances, including:

-However, an announcement that classes are cancelled or delayed does not mean that campus offices or buildings are closed.
-“Essential state employees” are expected to report to work and, unless there is an announcement that the governor has closed the campus, “non-essential” state employees may report to work or request approval to charge leave credits.
+Please note that an announcement that in-person classes are cancelled or delayed does not mean that campus offices or buildings are closed.
+Essential state employees are expected to report to work and, unless there is an announcement that the governor has closed the campus, non-essential state employees may report to work, work from home via the current telecommuting policy, or request approval to charge leave credits.